TecDroid-3354/recruit-challenges-2024/tasks/TASK-6.md

 - The pattern repeats at `5, 7, 9, 8`
 - `5, 7, 9` is `n, n+2, n+4` and `P[0]` is `2`
 - `9, 8` is `n, n-1` and `P[1]` is `-1`

+> [!NOTE]
-	- Note that the amount of consecutive matches does not matter.
+> Note that the amount of consecutive matches does not matter.
 You can have 5 numbers following the first index of the pattern and then just 2 following the second index

 ### Samples
 | Input | Output |